-Articles titled "Spray Adjuvants" authored by Dr. Winand Hock of Pennsylvania State Univ.
+Articles titled "Spray Adjuvants" authored by Dr. Winand Hock of Penn.
+State Univ.
 [PennState Extension] and "Understanding adjuvants used with agricultural chemicals" by Jordan Schuler [Univ. of Wisconsin Extension] provide a detailed summary of spray adjuvants and how/when they should be used.
 Major points from these articles follow.

 - The first step in selecting an adjuvant for use with any pesticide is to check the pesticide's label for the manufacturer's recommendation.
 If the label specifies a specific type of adjuvant must be used, then the directions on the label must be followed. - Adjuvants are designed to perform functions that involve the mixing and application of pesticides, such as buffering, dispersing, emulsifying, spreading, sticking, and wetting.
 They can also reduce evaporation, foaming, spray drift, and volatilization. - Spray adjuvants are of two classes-i.e. activators and special-purpose. - Activators include surfactants, oils, and nitrogen-based fertilizers.
-They are designed to improve the activity-e.g. increasing the absorption and reducing the surface tension of the pesticide on the target-of the applied pesticide. - Surfactants physically change the properties of the spray solution and spray droplets.
-The goal when using surfactants is to reduce the surface tension of spray droplets so that they remain in contact with the target longer. - Surfactants are classified as either nonionic [NIS-nonionic surfactant], anionic [negative charge], and cationic [positive charge].
+They are designed to improve the activity-e.g. increasing the absorption and reducing the surface tension of the pesticide on the target of the applied pesticide. - Surfactants physically change the properties of the spray solution and spray droplets.
+The goal when using surfactants is to reduce the surface tension of spray droplets so that they remain in contact with the target longer. - Surfactants are classified as either nonionic [NIS], anionic [negative charge], and cationic [positive charge].
 NIS's are the ones that are commonly used with pesticides. - The three types of oil-based adjuvants [generally used to increase the penetration of pesticide spray droplets and reduce surface tension] are crop oils, crop oil concentrates [COC's-more commonly used with insecticides and fungicides], and methylated seed oils [MSO's-generally used to increase a pesticides's ability to penetrate the targeted pest].

 - Nitrogen-based fertilizers-e.g. ammonium sulfate [AMS] and urea ammonium sulfate-are used to improve herbicide activity.
-The should only be used with herbicides when recommended by the herbicide label. - Some points to consider when choosing a labeled adjuvant are: 1) Choose the least toxic adjuvant that will do the intended job; 2) If a specific brand of adjuvant is listed on the pesticide label, then use that brand; 3) follow the adjuvant mixing instructions and recommendations on the label of the pesticide that is used; and 4) Follow the instructions on the adjuvant label when using them. - Do not assume that an adjuvant is always needed.
+The should only be used with herbicides when recommended by the herbicide label. - Some points to consider when choosing a labeled adjuvant are 1) choose the least toxic adjuvant that will do the intended job, 2) use the brand specified on the pesticide label, 3) follow the adjuvant mixing instructions and recommendations on the label of the pesticide that is used, and 4) follow the instructions on the adjuvant label. - Do not assume that an adjuvant is always needed.
 If the pesticide label does not specify using an adjuvant, then the manufacturer has deemed no benefit, or even adverse effects, from its use.